 The juvenile massasauga rattlesnakes twitch their tail tips attracting frogs and toads into striking distance, this is known as caudal luring.
 They are ambush predators and usually strike and release their prey, waiting for them to die before eating them, but can also kill and eat smaller and less dangerous prey without using venom.

+Females lay their eggs under fallen logs or abandoned mammal burrows.
 The young snakes remain near their mother for just a few days after birth and then disperse.
+Massasauga rattlesnakes become sexually mature and capable of breeding at 3 to 4 years of age.

 Conservation / Threats